tock/book/src/course/thread-net/ipc.md

 addition to the ability to alter the local temperature setpoint using the buttons.

-Let's review how our HVAC system will work:
+Let's review how our HVAC control system will work:

 1. Thread application will receive the global setpoint from the central router and will send our desired local temperature setpoint.